Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 This philosophy of how we learn has been introduced in classrooms since 1983 when Dr. Gardner’s work Frames of Mind: The Theory of Multiple Intelligences was originally published.
 It was revolutionary regarding how teachers planned for their diverse students, even though it wasn’t written with teachers in mind.

-Your child is most likely strong in one or two intelligences.
-Rather than teaching those one or two intelligences alone, Dr. Gardner explained that the child needs to be exposed to all the intelligences since “all human beings possess the capacity to develop the several intelligences.”
+Your child is most likely strong in one or two intelligences (or possesses strong talents).
+Rather than teaching to those one or two intelligences alone, Dr. Gardner explained that the child needs to be exposed to all the intelligences since “all human beings possess the capacity to develop the several intelligences.”

 Dr. Gardner delineated the difference between learning style and intelligence as follows: